 This approach provides for a source termination impedance that is independent of the signal gain.
-For instance, simple differential filters may be included in the signal path right up to the noninverting inputs without interacting with the amplifier gain.
+For instance, simple differential filters may be included in the signal path right up to the noninverting inputs without interacting with the gain setting.
 The differential signal gain for the circuit of Figure 5 is:

-$$V_0/V_1 = A_D = 1 + 2 \cdot R_F/R_G$$
+$$A{D} = 1 + 2 \cdot R{F}/R{G}$$

-Since the OPA4684 is a CFB ${PLUS}$ amplifier, its bandwidth is principally controlled with the feedback resistor value; Figure 5 shows the recommended value of 800Ω .
-However, the gain may be adjusted with considerable freedom using just the R_G resistor.
+Since the OPA2684 is a CFB{PLUS} amplifier, its bandwidth is principally controlled with the feedback resistor value, Figure 5 shows the recommended value of 800Ω .
+The differential gain, however, may be adjusted with considerable freedom using just the R_G resistor.
 In fact, R_G may be a reactive network providing a very isolated shaping to the differential frequency response.
-Since the inverting inputs of the OPA4684 are very low impedance closed-loop buffer outputs, the R_G element does not interact with the amplifier's bandwidth-wide ranges of resistor values and/or filter elements may be inserted here with minimal amplifier bandwidth interaction.
+Since the inverting inputs of the OPA2684 are very low impedance closed-loop buffer outputs, the R_G element does not interact with the amplifier's bandwidth, wide ranges of resistor values and/or filter elements may be inserted here with minimal amplifier bandwidth interaction.

-Various combinations of single-supply or AC-coupled gains can also be delivered using the basic circuit of Figure 5.
-Common-mode bias voltages on the two noninverting inputs pass on to the output with a gain of 1 since an equal DC voltage at each inverting node creates no current through $R{\rm G}$, giving that voltage a common-mode gain of 1 to the output.
+Various combinations of single-supply or AC-coupled gain can also be delivered using the basic circuit of Figure 5.
+Common-mode bias voltages on the two noninverting inputs pass on to the output with a gain of 1 since an equal DC voltage at each inverting node creates no current through R_G.
+This circuit does show a common-mode gain of 1 from input to output.
+The source connection should either remove this common-mode signal if undesired (using an input transformer can provide this function), or the common-mode voltage at the inputs can be used to set the output commonmode bias.
+If the low common-mode rejection of this circuit is problem, the output interface may also be used to reject that common-mode.
+For instance, most modern differential input ADC's reject common-mode signals very well while a line driver application through a transformer will also attenuate the common-mode signal through to the line.

 Figure 6 shows a differential I/O stage configured as an inverting amplifier.
-In this case, the gain resistors ($R{\rm G}$) become the input resistance for the source.
-This provides a better noise performance than the noninverting configuration, but does limit the flexibility in setting the input impedance separately from the gain.
+In this case, the gain resistors (R_G) become part of the input resistance for the source.
+This provides a better noise performance than the noninverting configuration but does limit the flexibility in setting the input impedance separately from the gain.